Fannie Mae to sell $2 bln in bills on Wednesday

-NEW YORK, Sept 12 Fannie Mae FNMA.OB, the largest U.S. home funding company, said on Monday it plans to sell $1.0 billion of three-month benchmark bills due Dec.
-14, 2011, and $1.0 billion of six-month bills due March 14, 2012, on Wednesday in a Dutch auction.
+NEW YORK Aug 8 Fannie Mae FNMA.OB, the largest U.S. home funding company, said on Monday it plans to sell $1.0 billion of three-month benchmark bills due Nov.
+9, 2011, and $1.0 billion of six-month bills due Feb.
+8, 2012, on Wednesday in a Dutch auction.

 In such uniform price auctions, successful bidders pay only the price of the lowest accepted bid rather than the actual price as in a conventional multiple-price auction.